parthka/MovieRecommender/README.md

  as well as basic information about a movie such as the date it was released and a brief synopsis.***

 In this project, I am going to build a movie recommendation app using data pulled back from TMDB.
 TMDB has a robust API that is free to use for small sized projects.
 It has information on movies and TV shows.
 I will limit myself to movies made in 2000 or later.
-Using overviews of movies from TMDB, I will build recommendations for movies based on similarities (ising natural language processing or NLP) in the text used to describe a movie along with their genres.
+Using overviews of movies from TMDB, I will build recommendations for movies based on similarities (using natural language processing or NLP) in the text used to describe a movie along with their genres.
 These recommendations will then all be served in a RESTful API built in Flask.
 The flask web app I built is located here:
 ### [Get Movie Recommendations](https://modern-movie-recommender.ue.r.appspot.com/)
 Below is a guide of all the steps involved in this end-to-end project.
 I won't go super in-depth on describing the methods or techniques, this is moreso showcasing how to replicate the work if you'd like to solve a similar problem.